-The MMU recommends that all PJM transmission owners use the same methods to define line ratings, subject to NERC standards and guidelines, subject to review by NERC and approval by FERC.
+• The MMU recommends that all PJM transmission owners use the same methods to define line ratings, subject to NERC standards and guidelines, subject to review by NERC and approval by FERC.
 (Priority: Medium.
-New recommendation.
+First reported 2019.
 Status: Not adopted.)

 Transmission Facility Outages